| |

-THE HOSTILITY TOWARDS ME - WE'VE NOT MET BEFORE?
+WHY THE HOSTILITY TOWARDS ME - WE'VE NOT MET BEFORE?

-(This dramatic piece, with multi-media video footages projected on
+(This dramatic piece, with multi-media video footages projected

-speaking as narrator and for Topaz.)
+and speaking as narrator and in character as Topaz.)

 Gede The Narrator: